Detailed Examples table

 String

-The city that is associated with the location of an individual customer record.
+The city that is associated with the location of a customer.

 Country A